Asiana Treks and Tours

 The entire Everest Base Camp trek covers approximately 130 kilometres (about 80 miles) round trip, traversing diverse terrain including forested valleys, rocky ridges, and high alpine landscapes.
 The trek’s duration ranges from 14 to 16 days, incorporating several critical acclimatisation days to help trekkers adjust to increasing altitude and reduce the risk of altitude sickness.

 Elevation gain is significant: starting at Kathmandu’s altitude of roughly 1,400 meters (4,600 feet), trekkers gradually ascend to Everest Base Camp at 5,364 meters (17,598 feet).
 The highest point reached is Kala Patthar at 5,545 meters (18,192 feet), offering some of the best views of Mount Everest and surrounding peaks.
 The trekking stages range from short, easy walks to longer, more strenuous ascents with elevation gains of several hundred meters per day.
 This combination of distance, altitude, and rugged terrain makes the trek a moderately challenging adventure requiring good physical fitness.
-Asiana Treks and Tours structures the itinerary thoughtfully to maximize acclimatization, comfort, and safety throughout the trek.
+Asiana Treks and Tours structures the itinerary thoughtfully to maximise acclimatisation, comfort, and safety throughout the trek.

 Summary - Distance, Duration & Elevation: